robbyhooker/Portfolio_Optimization/README.md

 1. **Global Markets**: Expanding the analysis to include global markets and different asset classes such as emerging markets, commodities, and currencies.
 2. **Sector-Specific Analysis**: Performing sector-specific optimizations to understand how these methods work in different industry sectors.
 3. **Alternative Investments**: Including alternative investments such as private equity, hedge funds, and real estate in the portfolio optimization process.

-By addressing these areas in future work, the robustness, applicability, and comprehensiveness of the portfolio optimization strategies can be significantly enhanced, making the findings more valuable to a wider range of investors.